 Exchange application due dates

-Inez Zheng - Exchange in Semester 1, 2017 to Stuttgarty University, Germany
+Inez Zheng - Exchange in Semester 1, 2017 to University of Stuttgart, Germany

 "Taking all my classes in German at the university improved my language skills exponentially.
 I also met a brilliant group of exchange students and built strong international friendships.
 As a center for the Mercedes and Porsche headquarters I also got exposure to potential career pathways and job opportunities from people I’ve met.
 The past six months have well satisfied and surpassed my expectations for living in Germany and have collected some of my happiest memories."